tee-lab/mothe/README.md

-# MOTHe
+## MOTHe
-'mothe' is a pipeline developed to detect and track multiple objects in a heterogeneous environment.
-MOTHe is based on a simple
-Convolutional neural network and allows users to generate training data using a simple GUI tool, automatically        detects classified objects and tracks them.
-MOTHe is designed to be generic which empoweres the user to track      any objects of interest in a natural setting.
+Mothe is a pipeline developed to detect and track multiple animals in a heterogeneous environment.
+MOTHe is a python based repository and it uses Convolutional Neural Network (CNN) architecture for the object detection task.
+It takes a digital image as an input and reads its features to assign a category.
+These algorithms are learning algorithms which means that they extract features from the images by using huge amounts of labeled training data.
+Once the CNN models are trained, these models can be used to classify novel data (images).
+MOTHe is designed to be generic which empowers the user to track objects of interest even in a natural setting.

-__MOTHe has been developed and tested on Ubuntu 16.04 and above using python 3.6.9__
+## WARNING

+*__WARNING: MOTHe uses several methods which have either been moved or changed.
+It is important to be aware of the versions that we download/install.
+The recommended python versions are the python3.6 to python3.7 stable releases (The latest LTS versions of linux (ex: Ubuntu 20.04 Focal Fossa) are installed with a stock python3.8 which is not compatible with MOTHe).
+Python3.8 does not support Tensorflow versions below the 2.2 releases which are required by MOTHe to work.
+Please note the versions of some libraries that are modified rather quickly and are used to test MOTHe very recently.__*

+1. Tensorflow: 2.1.0
+2. Keras: 2.3.1
+3. sklearn: 0.23.1
+*__If the environment has the wrong versions installed, just reinstall the package using pip3 and specifying the correct versions as shown below.__*

+*__pip3 install tensorflow==2.1.0__*

-# PIPELINE DESCRIPTION:
+## PIPELINE DESCRIPTION:

 The 'mothe' library includes 5 methods that provide an end to end solution for tracking multiple objects in a heterogeneous environment.
 It includes methods to setup configuration, dataset generation, training the CNN, multiple object detection and object tracking.